ellenfel/DSP-From-Ground-Up/Convolution/README.md

 ![alt text](https://github.com/ellenfel/DSP-From-Ground-Up/blob/master/Convolution/RunningSum-CanvasOutput.png?raw=true)

-So this is the resort produced by the running-sum algorithm and from here we can tell that the Running-sum algorithm can be used as a smoothing filter It works a bit like the moving-average filter.
+So this is the result produced by the running-sum algorithm and from here we can tell that the Running-sum algorithm can be used as a smoothing filter It works a bit like the moving-average filter.
 Which can be used to smooth out a signal without indicating the cutoff frequency.
 By using a simple running sum algorithm, You can take out the noise and do things like peak detection.